 A: They are most likely meal moths which feast on cereal, flower, seeds, grain, pet food and dried fruit.
 The adult moths and their caterpillar larvae may have been carried inside your home in groceries.
-An open window may also be an entrance for an adult moth.
+An open window may also allow an adult moth to find your kitchen supplies.

 To get rid of them, remove any food products and bags from the affected cupboard.
 Thoroughly vacuum your cupboard and caulk any cracks or similar small spaces of your cupboard.
 Either discard the contaminated food in a tightly sealed bag or container, or freeze the food for 1 week, thaw for 1 week, then freeze again for 1 week, killing both eggs and hatched larvae.
 Using our pantry moth traps, you can check if you have eliminated them.

 Find out more about these bothersome kitchen pests in our section All About Meal Moths: Facts.